tuiwidgets/tuiwidgets/doc/ZImage.rst

    Save the contents of the image to file ``fileName``.

-   Returns true on success.
+   Returns :cpp:expr:`true` on success.

 .. cpp:function:: QByteArray saveToByteArray() const

-   Save the contents of the image to a memory buffer and returns it as QByteArray.
+   Save the contents of the image to a memory buffer and returns it as :cpp:class:`QByteArray`.

 .. cpp:function:: QString peekText(int x, int y, int *left, int *right) const

    Get text of cluster covering the cell at position ``x``, ``y``.

-   If not nullptr, ``left`` and ``right`` will be set to the left most respectivly right most cell covered by the cluster.
+   If not :cpp:expr:`nullptr`, ``left`` and ``right`` will be set to the left most respectivly right most cell covered by the cluster.

 .. cpp:function:: Tui::ZColor peekForground(int x, int y) const